Most people simply refer to it as chamomile; however, there are two quite distinctive and popular varieties of this widely cultivated herb.

-- Line your baking sheet with parchment, then on it, spread out the flowers in a single layer.
+- Line your baking sheet with parchment, then spread out the flowers in a single layer.

-- Put the baking sheet in your pre-heated oven and wait for a few hours—constantly checking on the process after every 30 minutes.
+- Put the baking sheet in your pre-heated oven and wait for a few hours—constantly checking on the process every thirty minutes.

 - Keep the oven door slightly open to allow for adequate ventilation.

-- The process is even easier with gas ovens since you don’t necessarily have to turn your oven on.
-In most cases, the pilot light suffices the entire drying process—which may most likely turn to an overnight task.
+- Gas ovens are even more straightforward since you don’t necessarily have to turn your oven on.
+In most cases, the pilot light suffices the drying process—which may most likely turn to an overnight task.

 - Place your flowers in a single layer (to prevent overlapping) on a flatbed sheet or piece of newspaper, and bring them indoors in a warm, well-ventilated location—free from humidity, extreme heat, and direct sunlight.